 Caveat introduced Stijn Van Dorpe to Eté 78 in Ixelles.
-Eté 78 is run by private Collector Olivier Gevart, founder of this not-for-profit space.
+Eté 78 is run by private collector Olivier Gevart, founder of this not-for-profit space.
 Engaging in long-term projects Eté 78 develops programmes that usually are not developed in a private gallery.
-The intention is to show and share art in new ways, and in a different …read further
+The intention is to show and share art in new ways, and in a …read further

 Vermeir & Heiremans

 Vermeir & Heiremans' project, A Modest Proposal (in a Black Box), investigates if financialisation can be repurposed as a tool to create more equitable conditions.
-The artists’ proposal suggests that financialising public art collections, museum real estate and their symbolic capital could create a cycle of wealth that will benefit not only investors and institutions, but also the creators …read further
+The artists’ proposal suggests that financialising public art collections, museum real estate and their symbolic capital could create a cycle of wealth that will benefit not only investors and institutions, but …read further

 As one of Caveat's partners, open-source design collective OSP pursues a research into fair design practice: Ecotones of Collaboration.

 An ecotone is a transition area between two biomes, river beds are a common example.
 Ecotones are areas where two communities meet and integrate.
 Through long and short interviews OSP is researching the modes of collaboration between graphic designers, artists and institutions.
 In particular, the research tries to highlight the methods or positive experiences where the parties involved try to …read further

 Critial considerations by the Caveat research team and 'dramaturgs' , and by invited guest writers put the research trajectories in different perspectives from their art historical, legal, sociological and other backgrounds.